NFC Payments: Everything You Need To Know About Contactless Payments

 NFC Payment Outlook for Small Businesses

-However, much hesitation around NFC payments from both shoppers and business owners receded at the start of the pandemic.
-Reports show a 29% increase in contactless payment users in 2020 (nearly double the 2019 growth), amounting to 92.3 million consumers from a total of 71.5 million in 2019.
+Much of the hesitation around NFC payments from both shoppers and business owners receded at the start of the pandemic.
+Reports show a 29% increase in contactless payment users in 2020 (nearly double the 2019 growth), amounting to 92.3 million consumers.

 The rise of COVID 19 pandemic encouraged more consumers to adopt a contactless method (proximity mobile payment) when completing an in-person purchase.

-A study conducted by the National Retail Federation (NRF) and Forrester found that as of 2020, 58% of retailers accept contactless payments, which is a huge 40% increase from 2019.
+A study conducted by the National Retail Federation (NRF) and Forrester found that, by 2020, 58% of retailers accepted contactless payments—up 40% from 2019.
 Of retailers surveyed in August 2020, 19% said that no-touch payments accounted for more than half of all in-store transactions.

 While 21.2% of US consumers have avoided contactless payments because of security concerns, almost half (47.2%) of them now are drawn to contactless payments as compared to traditional card transactions for convenience reasons.

-According to the same NRF/Forrester study mentioned earlier, the cost of implementing and accepting NFC payments is a top concern for 75% of retailers, while 65% are concerned about cybersecurity risks and 63% are concerned about increased fraud.
+Though NFC payments are on the rise, certain barriers still prevent many retailers and customers alike from adopting the new technology.
+According to the same NRF/Forrester study mentioned above, the cost of implementing and accepting NFC payments is a top concern for 67% of retailers, while 65% are concerned about cybersecurity risks and 63% are concerned about increased fraud.

 Most retailers (94%) expect to see an increase in contactless payment usage.
 Among consumers who used contactless phone or card payments for the first time in May 2020, 67% were satisfied with the experience and 57% reported they would continue using the payment method after the pandemic.